 An employment lawyer can help you settle disputes over unpaid overtime or wrongful termination.
 A personal injury lawyer can help you negotiate a settlement for a car accident or other situation.

 Ideally, your lawyer will also have a personality compatible with yours.
 It’s hard to work with a lawyer you don’t trust, so meeting in person is important!
 Choosing a friendly, personable lawyer will make your overall experience much more positive.

 2. Ask Background Questions About Your Lawyer

-Before working together, you may have a few questions about your lawyer’s academic and legal background.
+Before working together, you may have a few questions about your lawyer’s academic, legal background, and civil defense attorney group.
 Asking where your lawyer went to school and their career history is part of your due diligence.

 You can ask how many years your lawyer has practiced law, how much experience they have in this field, and more.
 Any questions that will make you feel more comfortable working with your lawyer are fair game.